Matt Rosendale: Tenure

+Rosendale supported a ban on members of Congress trading stocks.

 In June 2021, Rosendale was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

-Rosendale was one of 15 representatives to vote against H.R.
-567: Trans-Sahara Counterterrorism Partnership Program Act of 2021, which would establish an interagency program to assist countries in North and West Africa to improve immediate and long-term capabilities to counter terrorist threats, and for other purposes.

-In September 2021, Rosendale was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.
-He was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

-In November 2021, Rosendale was one of six House Republicans to vote against the RENACER Act, which extended U.S. sanctions against Nicaragua and granted the president several ways to address acts of corruption and human rights violations by the Daniel Ortega administration, including the power to exclude Nicaragua from the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) and to obstruct multilateral loans to the country.

-Rosendale issued a statement in opposition to intervention in Ukraine during the 2021–22 Russo-Ukrainian crisis.
-Later, he sponsored the Secure America’s Border First Act, which would prohibit the expenditure or obligation of military and security assistance to Kyiv over the U.S. border with Mexico.
+Rosendale issued a statement opposing intervention in Ukraine during the prelude to the Russian invasion.
+Later, he sponsored the Secure America's Border First Act, which would prohibit the expenditure or obligation of military and security assistance to Kyiv over the U.S. border with Mexico.

 On March 2, 2022, Rosendale was one of only three House members to vote against a resolution supporting the sovereignty of Ukraine in the face of the Russian invasion.

 In 2022, Rosendale voted against a bill that would provide approximately $14 billion to the government of Ukraine.

 In July 2022, Rosendale was one of 18 Republicans to vote against ratifying Sweden's and Finland's applications for NATO membership.

-In 2023, Rosendale was among 47 Republicans to vote in favor of H.Con.Res.
+In March 2023, Rosendale was among 47 Republicans to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.